priyangbhimani01/Object_Detection_and_Prediction/README.md

 # Object Detection and Prediction

 This project implements various object detection and prediction models using Python.
-It includes real-time object detection, image classification, and basic neural network implementations for computer vision tasks.
+It includes real-time object detection, image classification and basic neural network implementations for computer vision tasks.

 ## Features